lima1909/fast-forward/README.md

 # Overview

 __Fast-Forward__ is a library for finding or filtering items in a (large) collection (Vec, Map, ...), __faster__  than an `Iterator` or a search algorithm.
-It is not a replacement of the `Iterator` or searching, is more of an addition.
+It is a wrapper, which extends the given collections with very fast find operations.
+This means, that the wrapper is just as easy to use as the given (original) collection.

 This faster is achieved  by using `Indices`.
 This means, it does not have to touch and compare every item in the collection.